 White tea is a natural killer of bacteria and viruses.
 The antioxidants are so prolific in white tea that it tones the entire immune system, providing protection against a variety of germs and a wide range of diseases.
 Its helps guard against the common cold and flu, and can ease the symptoms of HIV.
 Various products such as hand soap are made using this tea as a key ingredient.

-White tea contains fluoride and other nutrients which keeps the teeth strong and healthy.
-It also kills the bacteria which causes plaque, tooth decay, and bad breath.
-The fluorides, flavonoids and tannins content terminates the viruses and destroys the cavities.
+The fluorides, flavonoids and tannins content present in white tea terminates the viruses and destroys the cavities.
 Also because the color of white tea is a lot lighter; so it assists in the teeth whitening.

 White tea's anti-inflammatory properties may reduce the risk of rheumatoid arthritis.
 For those already suffering from rheumatoid arthritis, white tea may curb inflammation and joint damage, and pacify some of the aches and pains of arthritis and help alleviate body aches.

 In addition to inhibiting and mobilizing fat, white tea also helps in stimulating lipolysis.
 Lipolysis is a process that involves the burning of fat in the body.
 So, by drinking white tea, one can burn the excess fat in the body.
 This leads to loss of extra weight and attaining normal body weight.

 Being a rich source of antioxidants, white tea helps in stimulating the metabolic activities of the body.
 When metabolism is improved, one may lose some extra pounds.